 Tofanelli Winery farms their vineyards primarily on a 40 acre estate set right behind (north of) Sterling Winery and next to Girard Winery.
-Napa Valley native and long time farmer, Vince Tofanelli carefully tends to these old vines.
+Third generation Napa Valley (born in Deer Park) and long time farmer, Vince Tofanelli carefully tends to these old vines.
 Much of the vineyard was planted in the 1929/1930 growing season by his grandparents Sebastian DiGiulio and Irene DalPorto and a majority of these original vines remain.
 His great grandparents also owned a property near the town of St. Helena.
 This property has been within the family for many years and originally started out with grapes, prunes and walnuts.

 Vince took over the vineyard management in 1977 after Sebastian passed away.
 The family used to make home wine from the vineyard and over the decades its fruit has been sold to a number of premium producers (as of our latest update to this review some of the grapes are sold to Duckhorn, Chateau Montelena, Helen Keplinger and Thomas Brown).
 Previous buyers have included Turley, Spottswood, Schrader, Orin Swift and Neyers.